OpenDSA/OpenDSA/RST/en/PL/FP7.rst

 versus left associativity of the two patterns.

-Also note that, because *reduce* captures the accumulation pattern as we described it in `the section on helper functions`_, it results in tail-recursive calls.
+Also note that, because *reduce* captures the accumulation pattern as we described it in `the section on helper functions`_, the accumulator has undergone all the computation necessary to achieve the final answer by the time the end of the list is reached.
 This is not true of *reduceRight* since it applies its function parameter *f* to the result of making the recursive call instead of applying recursion to the result of applying *f*.
 The *acc* parameter that *reduce* takes is a true accumulator, which builds up its values on the descent into recursion, so that all the necessary computation is completed by the time the base case is reached.
 The *acc* parameter that *reduceRight* takes is merely a starting point for the accumulation of values that must be computed as we recursively ascend from reaching the base level.

 .. _the section on helper functions: FP4.html